-Plant based alternative consumption doubled in UK, says survey
+Plant based alternative consumption doubles in UK

 The rise in plant-based food consumption was largest amongst younger generations, and women were also more likely to go plant-based than men.